bpollner/uniset/README.md

 ```
 .doe$stn$favouriteColor <- "lightyellow"
 ```
-Be aware that every call to a settings update function is re-instating the values as written in the 'dogPack_settings.R' file:
+Be aware that a call to update functions is re-instating the values as written in the 'dogPack_settings.R' file (but not for uniset::uniset_autoUpS() if you changed 'gen_autoUpdateSettings' to 'FALSE'):
 ```
 color <- .doe$stn$favouriteColor
 color # should be "lightyellow"